uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 Megapixel means one million pixels.
 Students may have heard the term "megapixels" used before because cameras are often described as being a certain number of megapixels, for example a phone might have a *12-megapixel* camera.
 This describes the resolution of the photos a camera can take.
-A 12-mega pixel camera can produce an image with 12 million pixels in it.
+A 12-megapixel camera can produce an image with 12 million pixels in it.

 Television screens and projectors also display images using pixels.